China holds assault drills near Taiwan after 'provocations' | Law-Order

 It did not give details.
 Taiwan's Defence Ministry gave a short, muted response, saying: "The nation's military has a full grasp and has made a full assessment of the situation in the Taiwan Strait region, as well as related developments at sea and in the air, and is prepared for various responses".

-The PLA statement noted that recently the United States and Taiwan have "repeatedly colluded in provocation and sent serious wrong signals, severely infringing upon China's sovereignty, and severely undermining peace and stability in the Taiwan Strait".
-"This exercise is a necessary action based on the current security situation across the Taiwan Strait and the need to safeguard national sovereignty.
-It is a solemn response to external interference and provocations by Taiwan independence forces."
+A senior official familiar with Taiwan's security planning told Reuters that China's air force had carried out a "capturing air supremacy" drill, using their advanced J-16 fighters.
+"In addition to seeking air supremacy over Taiwan, they have also been conducting frequent electronic reconnaissance and electronic interference operations," the person said.

-While the statement gave no exact location for the drills, many Chinese exercises take place near the Taiwan-controlled Pratas Islands at the top part of the South China Sea, and around the Bashi Channel off southern Taiwan that leads to the Pacific.
-It was not immediately clear what set off the flurry of Chinese military activity, though earlier this month the United States approved a new arms sale package to Taiwan, an artillery system valued at up to $750 million.
+Taiwan believes China is trying to gather electronic signals from U.S. and Japanese aircraft so that they can "paralyze reinforcing aircraft including F-35s in a war", the source said, referring to the U.S.-operated stealth fighter.
+The PLA statement noted that recently that the United States and Taiwan have "repeatedly colluded in provocation and sent serious wrong signals, severely infringing upon China's sovereignty, and severely undermining peace and stability in the Taiwan Strait".

-China believes Taiwan President Tsai Ing-wen is a separatist bent on a formal declaration of independence, a red line for Beijing.
-Tsai said Taiwan is already an independent country called the Republic of China, its formal name.
 Washington has expressed its concern about China's pattern of intimidation in the region, including towards Taiwan, reiterating that U.S. commitment to Taiwan is "rock solid".
+China has never renounced the use of force to bring Taiwan under its control.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)